 Stage 2: UI/UX Design

-To ensure your e-learning platform can repeat the success of Udemy, edX, and other market leaders, it’s crucial to elaborate thoroughly the design of the product.
-There are certain guidelines that should be followed when you aim to build a website like Coursera so that users could have a seamless user experience and enjoy convenient learning processes.
+To ensure your e-learning platform can repeat the success of Udemy, edX, and other market leaders, it’s crucial to elaborate the design of the product thoroughly.
+There are certain guidelines that should be followed when you aim to build a website like Coursera so that users can have a seamless user experience and enjoy convenient learning processes.

 Minimalistic, clear, and concise UI (users shouldn’t be overwhelmed and distracted by a too vivid color palette and excessive imagery)

 User-friendly navigation (absence of excessive tiers of navigation)

 Consistency in terms of colors and visual elements throughout the entire platform